-Finding a camera for your scientific imaging application is no easy task, especially when considering the various technologies, manufacturers, camera models, and features.
+Finding a camera for your scientific imaging application is not an easy task, especially when considering the various technologies, manufacturers, camera models, and features.
 The constant release of new models and technologies makes it even harder to keep up and choose the camera that best fits your needs and budget.
-This scientific camera buyers guide aims to make this process a little easier.
+This scientific camera buyer’s guide aims to make this process a little easier.

 In the following, we classify a list of about 30 scientific cameras that Axiom Optics offers.
-This list is representative of the scientific cameras available on the market as it includes well-known SPAD, qCMOS, sCMOS, CMOS, CCD & intensified cameras.
+This list represents the scientific cameras available on the market as it includes well-known SPAD, qCMOS, sCMOS, CMOS, CCD, and intensified cameras.

 I. Spectral Range

-The first question to ask yourself is: Which spectral range (wavelength range or energy range) is of interest to me?
+The first question to ask yourself is: Which spectral range (wavelength range or energy range) is relevant to my application?

-Most of the cameras discussed further down are sensitive in the visible spectrum, typically from 400 nm up to 750 nm (sensors made of silicon), but some will have enhanced sensitivity in the UV (ultraviolet) from 200 nm to 400 nm or in the NIR (near-infrared) from 750 nm up to 1,000 nm.
+Most of the cameras discussed further down are sensitive to the visible spectrum, typically from 400 nm to 750 nm (sensors made of silicon), but some have enhanced sensitivity in the UV (ultraviolet) from 200 nm to 400 nm or in the NIR (near-infrared) from 750 nm to 1,000 nm.

-Axiom Optics also offers VUV, EUV and x-ray CCD cameras, corresponding to wavelengths below 100 nm and down to 0.1 nm or when expressed as photon energy, between 10 eV and 10 keV.
-Those CCD cameras lie under the scientific cameras umbrella, but we will not include them here, for the sake of simplicity.
+Axiom Optics also offers VUV, EUV, and x-ray CCD cameras, corresponding to wavelengths below 100 nm and down to 0.1 nm or, when expressed as photon energy, between 10 eV and 10 keV.
+These CCD cameras fall under the scientific cameras umbrella, but we will not include them here for the sake of simplicity.

 TO SUMMARIZE: